Towela3/Ghost-Maze/readme.md

 # Welcome to Ghost Maze

-A simple mouse interactive game, where you (the player) make your way through the maze exploring and collecting souls while avoiding mirror block obstacles.
+A simple mouse interactive game, where you (the player) make your way through the maze exploring and collecting souls while avoiding minor block obstacles.

 ## To play Ghost Maze